 The only other issue worth mentioning is that as of 3/2018, you can only download the content in as an Html file, not a doc.
 This is somewhat annoying.
 I contacted their support and apparently they are looking to add Microsoft Word support.

 Once you click on Order Content, you end up at the screen below.
-I highlighted where you enter the project instructions- my word for template is down below:
+I highlighted where you enter the project instructions- my word forward template is down below:

 iWriter Project Instructions Template